Ensembl/ensembl-thoas/README.md

 `mypy graphql_service`

 ## Containerisation

+Build the image using `./Dockerfile`:

 `docker build -t $NAME:$VERSION .`

-Designed to be run in a Kubernetes-like environment, so configuration is externalised as a variable to tell it where the config is, and a config file that will be injected from the container environment.

-This can be emulated at great effort using docker run's --mount command:

-`docker container run --env GQL_CONF=/app/mongo.conf -w /app --publish 0.0.0.0:80:80/tcp --publish 0.0.0.0:8000:8000/tcp -ti $NAME:$VERSION uvicorn --workers 5 --host=0.0.0.0 graphql_service.server:app --env-file /app/$FILE_MOUNT`

-`--publish` above is exposing the container's ports to the host network
+Run a container with the image (`--publish` below is exposing the container's ports to the host network):

-`--env-file` is the only apparent way to get any non-uvicorn environment variables into the application.
-It can point to the file mount of a k8s configmap, but in just a container, this would have to be created manually
+`docker container run --publish 0.0.0.0:80:80/tcp --publish 0.0.0.0:8000:8000/tcp -ti $NAME:$VERSION`

+There are two other Dockerfiles in this repo at `k8s/Dockerfile` and `web/Dockerfile`.
+These Dockerfiles are intended to be used in Kubernetes, and for those the Mongo configuration is passed in a different way to the `./Dockerfile`.
+In `./Dockerfile` the Mongo conf is assumed to exist in the repo as the file `./mongo.conf` and gets built into the Docker image.
+For the other Dockerfiles the configuration is not in the image.
+Instead it gets externalised as a variable pointing to a location where the config file has been mounted using a k8s object called a config-map.
+If we want to emulate this in Docker then we could look into using Docker [bind mounts](https://docs.docker.com/storage/bind-mounts/).

 ## Data loading